shrimpnaur/amfoss-tasks/task-06/Documentation.md

 (Check all the themes preview in THEMES.MD file)

-Every theme should contain:
+## Every theme should contain:

--color.ini: store colors value that later will be converted to CSS variables -user.css: set of custom CSS rules to manipulate, hide, move UI elements.
+- color.ini: store colors value that later will be converted to CSS variables

+- user.css: set of custom CSS rules to manipulate, hide, move UI elements.

 ## EXAMPLE THEME: BURNT SIENNA